KateraG/230fall-Katera-Griffiths--Project-4/README.md

 which will prompt the word to appear and perform an animation.
 Finally, the definition of the word will appear in a modal-like window on the page.
 There will be a simple navigation menu that will create a transition effect through the pages.

+I’ll need to learn how to do parallax effects with JavaScript to apply to the background images and the graphics that will hover with the mouse movement.
+I will also need to know how to call function based on mouse position.
+For most of the interaction can rely on JavaScript, jQuery and CSS.
+I would use Anime.js for small effects.